cabbibo/Leap-Chrome-Scroll/README.md

 - Pinch Movement Ratio: this is the amount you will move the page up and down when you are pinching

 - Dampening: This is how much the speed will be multiplied every frame to gradually slow it down

+Important Settings: To Just use Swipe, set Pinch Cutoff to 1, to just use pinch, set Match Cutoff to 1